basarevych/freebsdport/README.md

     name: sysutils/ansible
     options: DOCS=off EXAMPLES=on NETADDR=on
     state: configured

+# Now you can just install with that options
+- freebsdport:
+    name: sysutils/ansible
+    state: latest

 # Enable DOCS and NETADDR, set EXAMPLES to default value and install Ansible
 - freebsdport:
     name: sysutils/ansible